Rohan-Basnet/sql-data-warehouse-project/README.md

 # 🏛️ Data Warehouse Project

 ## 🚀 Project Overview
 This project demonstrates a professional end-to-end data warehousing solution.
-It focuses on the integration of fragmented data from **ERP** and **CRM** systems, transforming raw CSV files into a centralized, business-ready **Star Schema** to drive actionable insights.
+It focuses on the integration of fragmented data from **ERP** and **CRM** systems, transforming raw CSV files into a centralized,business-ready **Star Schema** to drive actionable insights.

 ---